 Anything else you want to add?

-The ways to use LEGO as an art form are unlimited – building vehicles out of LEGO is just one small aspect of what LEGO can be used to create.
-If it exists it can be recreated in LEGO, and if it doesn’t exist... then it can be created in LEGO as well!
+The ways to use LEGO pieces as an art form are unlimited – building vehicles out of LEGO bricks is just one small aspect of what they can be used to create.
+If it exists it can be recreated with LEGO bricks, and if it doesn’t exist... then it can be created with LEGO bricks as well!
 The only limit is your imagination.
-I see so many different and amazing builds, from an entire recreation of Hogwarts to a city diorama, a Lord of the Rings battle, a lenticular mosaic of Batman/Joker that changes as you walk past it, a theme park with a rollercoaster... there are so many options to be creative with LEGO.
+I see so many different and amazing builds, from an entire recreation of Hogwarts to a city diorama, a Lord of the Rings battle, a lenticular mosaic of Batman/Joker that changes as you walk past it, a theme park with a rollercoaster... there are so many options to be creative with LEGO parts.

-Don’t be afraid to let people know you’re into LEGO.
-I’m an out and proud AFOL – my friends and family all know I’m into LEGO, that I build and am involved in LEGO groups that publicly display LEGO builds.
-It also probably helps that my job is LEGO!
+Don’t be afraid to let people know you’re into making LEGO builds.
+I’m an out and proud AFOL – my friends and family all know I’m into LEGO building, that I build and am involved in LEGO groups that publicly display LEGO builds.
+It also probably helps that my job involves pre-loved LEGO parts!